jeremander/rosetree/README.md

 The `reduce` method takes a function with two arguments used to combine two values into a single value.
 It recursively applies the operation to combine all nodes into one value.

 The input function should take two values of the same type and return a value of that type.
-The function does not have to be associative or commutative, but `reduce` will be more "well-behaved" if it is (i.e. the result will not depend as much on the structure/order of the nodes).
+The function does not have to be associative or commutative, but `reduce` will be more "well-behaved" if it is (i.e. the result will not depend on the arrangement of nodes in the tree).

 ```python
 from operator import add, mul